nfsi-canada/OBSW2025/TUTORIAL1/local_data.md

 ### FDSN web services for local data with `SeisComP`

 Oftentimes, the dataset we wish to use is not available publicly and only exists on a local (maybe external) computer drive.
-Due to the many different ways the data can be formatted and sorted, adapting the codes to be as flexible as possible is a huge task.
+Due to the many different ways the data can be formatted and sorted, adapting every codes to be as flexible as possible is a huge task.
 Instead, it is possible to (re)format the data in a structured way that is coherent with the way FDSN services access the data on remote archives, and run `SeisComP` locally to enable FDSN web services on the same computer on a local port (e.g., http://localhost:8080), such that we can use the usual `ObsPy` "client":

 ```
 client = Client(base_url='http://localhost:8080')